 There is a middle option, though, which I have followed ever since I discovered low carb dieting.
 For most days of the holiday, I keep low carb but I 'break out' for one or two special meals that I really want to enjoy without constantly thinking about calories, carbs and weight.
 I also make sure I have a good stock of my own low carb versions of many of the festive foods, such as Yule Log, Christmas Pudding, stuffing, trifle, mince pies, chocolate truffles, cheese straws, brandy butter, chocolate eclairs and so on.
 Another trick is to substitute so-called healthy foods such as fruit, which I know sends my insulin levels soaring and sets me craving for more sugar, with naturally low carb foods such as seeds and nuts.

 Eating this way, I'll probably still eat too many calories over the holiday to actually lose weight, but at least I won't have a massive weight gain to deal with in the New Year.
 And I won't feel deprived because I'll have enjoyed my alternative versions of my favourites without setting up the cravings and hunger pangs that I would be constantly battling if I had gone the 'just a half portion of all the normal foods' route.
 Not to mention avoiding the bloated tummy and energy crash that follows the initial high I get when I have the occasional lapse into high carb foods!

-All the festive foods mentioned above are found in the Low Carb / Low GI Cookbook.
+All the festive foods mentioned above are found in The Low Carb is Easy Cookbook.